kn1g/posts/article-1-Exchanges.md

 ----------------------------------------------------------
 Part 2 - When does it make sense to be a liquidity provider on Uniswap

 In the first part, we covered the very basics of Uniswap.
 An exchange which has no Orderbook but a so called Constant Product Market Model (CPMM).
-It's simplicity is what makes it elegant.
+It's simple yet elegant.
 If you missed the first part, you can find it [here]().

 ----------------------------------------------------------
 Part 3 - Uniswap's Market-microstructure and some theory